stundenblume/platypus_doc/docs/source/jetson/os-install.rst

 Installing JetPack L4T
 =======================

-JetPack (the Jetson SDK) is an on-demand all-in-one package that bundles and installs all software tools required to develop for the NVIDIA® Jetson Embedded Platform (including flashing the Jetson Developer Kit with the latest OS images).
+JetPack (the Jetson SDK) is an on-demand all-in-one package that bundles and installs all software tools required to develop for the NVIDIA® Jetson Embedded Platform (including flashing the Jetson Developer Kit).
 JetPack includes host and target developer tools, APIs and packages (OS images, tools, APIs, middleware, samples, documentation including compiling samples) to enable developers to jump-start their development environment for developing with the Jetson Embedded Platform.
 The latest release of JetPack runs on an Ubuntu 14.04 Linux 64-bit host system and supports the Jetson TK1 Developer Kit [1]_.

 Setting up the local host
 --------------------------